hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 This means reserving some word for context description.
 I'd rather solve this in Red.
 Why we can't have docstrings for contexts?
 Nenad told previously it's possible we'll have a commend field attachable to any Red value down the road.
 This will solve the issue without kludges.

-Right now you have a `/post-scriptum` option (I'm not fully happy with and it's probably not working with contexts right now anyway Ì†ΩÌ∏â, or you can just use `print` to display additional help.
+Right now you have a `/post-scriptum` option (I'm not fully happy with and it's probably not working with contexts right now anyway üòâ, or you can just use `print` to display additional help.

 [19:03:31](#aN1SecaZiMjDcN3pA9JKM9XOKM0lvYJ2mOvnTv14AAw) <greggirwin (Gregg Irwin)>:
 I don't like unfilterable output dumps either, which is why I suggest this approach.
 Again `fsutil` is my reference standard for how to interrogate and drill down in a CLI context.
 But we can do more, as noted in the RAPIDE group.